redplanks/ldapsync/README.md

 Officers should be put on a Google mailing list for "external" OCF communications.
 They also have access to a Google Drive.

 ## ocfroot
 Root staffers have full access to OCF infra.
-They should be given admin priveleges on all services, like Discourse and RT.
+They should be given admin privileges on all services, like Discourse and RT.

 # Services
 ## Google Admin (mailing list groups)